scottjmaddox/single-pass-compiler/README.md

 - [ ] warn on unused variable?
 - [ ] compile-time optimization: defer line and col calculation until error?
     - or store all line idx's in a separate persistent list?
-- [ ] compile-time optimization: intern idents? benchmark before and after
+- [ ] compile-time optimization: intern idents?
+    - using a trie?
+    - benchmark before and after
 - [ ] run-time optimization: push-pop annihilation
 - [ ] output to stdout on `-o -`